St Mellons crash victims on laughing gas, court papers reveal

 Det Con Joanne Mahony took a witness statement from Lia in which he admitted driving the car even though he did not have a full UK licence.

-CCTV from a petrol station in Porthcawl showed the Volkswagen Tiguan pulling on to the forecourt at 01.08 GMT and leaving three minutes later.
+CCTV from a petrol station in Porthcawl showed the Tiguan pulling on to the forecourt at 01.08 GMT and leaving three minutes later.

 "On stopping at the garage, Joel Lia exits the rear offside of the vehicle and, when the driver exits the driver's seat, Joel Lia then enters the driver's seat.
 He then drives the vehicle off the forecourt," police documents state.